Dow Dividend Strategy Historical Returns

 High5 strategy does not seem to have any advantages.
 The MF4 strategy

-of the Gardners is clever in that now is doing better than the PPP,
+of the Gardners is clever in that it is doing better than the PPP,

-the Dow or S&P. Moreover, except for the PPP, the worst year with any
+the Dow or S&P. Moreover, except for the PPP, until 2008 the worst year with any

 of the strategies was not as bad as the worst year experienced by the